Window Cleaning Liability Insurance: What You Need to Know

 - 1.12 How To Start A Pressure Washing Business

-- 1.13 Starting A Oven Cleaning Business
+- 1.13 House Cleaning Business Insurance and Bonding

 Window cleaning is a crucial service that keeps commercial and residential buildings looking their best.
 However, it can be a risky job that presents several potential hazards, including falls from heights, broken glass, and damage to property.
 As such, window cleaning businesses must have liability insurance to protect themselves and their clients from the financial consequences of accidents and other incidents.